-If you’re learning or teaching English, you can use this poem to introduce or revise some of the food-related vocabulary.
-Don’t miss the two simple exercises I’ve prepared, found below.
-(Answer key available.)
+If youโre learning or teaching English, you can use this poem to introduce or revise some of the food-related vocabulary.
+Scroll down for two simple exercises I’ve prepared for you, answer key available.
+There are also links to additional resources on Thanksgiving Day.

 Without further ado, let’s read the poem!